Due to recent developments with the Coronavirus, The 2020 Grand National races have been cancelled.

-The 2019 Grand National takes place on April 4th and is the world’s most famous steeplechase.
-The contest takes place over a gruelling four mile, two-and-a-half-furlong course, and requires stamina, plenty of jumping ability and a little bit of luck.
+The Grand National requires stamina, plenty of jumping ability and just a little bit of luck.

 Ladies Day Races Schedule

 The second day at Aintree is known as Ladies Day and takes place on 3rd April, 2020.
 It focuses on both fashion and racing and is hugely popular with locals.
 It adds plenty of glamour to proceedings and is one of the most anticipated events on the social calendar in Liverpool.
 There are seven terrific races on the card including the listed Topham Chase which is staged over two miles and five-and-a-half furlongs.

 Grand National Day concludes the three-day extravaganza On Saturday, 4th April and provides five supporting races alongside the world-famous steeplechase.
 The big race itself goes off at 5.15pm and a bumper crowd is expected to be in attendance.